SuperbTUM/real-time-ReID-tracking/README.md

 ## Tracking Speed

 The baseline extractor in DeepSort-YoloV5 implementation is pure ResNet-18.
-The inference speed is 15 ~ 20 ms per frame depending on the sparsity of pedestrians with 640 * 640 resolution with Tesla T4.
+The inference speed is 15 ~ 20 ms per frame [need to be re-assessed] depending on the sparsity of pedestrians with 640 * 640 resolution with Tesla T4.
 It may be slower if bounding box is resized to (128, 256).
 The modified extractor is based on Dense skip connection in ResNet-18 with Squeeze and Excitation Network, only a minor increase on the number of learnable parameters.
 The tracking speed is 17 ms per frame under the same testing environment.
 The speed is acquired with `time` package after the synchronization of CUDA.

 ## Evaluation

+[Need to be re-evaluated]

 The tracking quality is evaluated under regular metrics including MOTA, MOTP and IDSW.
 The evaluation can be deployed with a bash command.
 I set the maximum distance to 0.15 (cosine distance) and minimum confidence to 0.5.
 Also, I resized the bounding box to (128, 256).
 The evaluation results are shown below.
 Our proposal has better performance in MOTA, MOTP, MODA and IDF1 with 1% of absolute improvement!
 For specific meaning of tracking metrics, please refer to [this](https://link.springer.com/content/pdf/10.1007/s11263-020-01375-2.pdf) and [this](https://link.springer.com/content/pdf/10.1155/2008/246309.pdf).